 Nose

-Intense scents of ripe, juicy fruit, blackberries, dried flowers, cedar and coffee beans, pleasantly mentholated nuances.
+Intense aromas of ripe, juicy fruit, scents of blackberries, dried flowers, cedar, and coffee beans, with pleasant menthol notes.

 Mouth

-Lively and opulent, the touch is silky, tannic structure with mache but fine grains, flavours echoing those of the nose, long and concentrated finish, impressive aromatic finesse.
+Lively and opulent, silky on the palate, tannic structure with body but fine-grained, flavors echoing those on the nose, long and concentrated finish, impressive aromatic finesse.

 Serve